rushabhghule/rushabhghule.github.io/Master_Prompt_Final.md

 - If cert FAILS the test → SILENTLY SKIP it (no explanation, no apology, just gone)
 - It's OK to have 0 certifications if none pass the test
 - It's OK to have 1 certification if only 1 passes
-- It's rare to have 3 certifications (would need all to be highly relevant to JD)
+- It's rare to have all 4 certifications (would need all to be highly relevant to JD)

 ---